Fired officer charged with murder in shooting of boy, 12

 A spokesperson for the Fraternal Order of Police Lodge 5 said the union plans to provide an attorney for the officer.
 Court records showed the public defender's office represented Mendoza at his bail hearing Monday.
 The defender's association declined to comment on the case.

-New details of the shooting were revealed in the unsealed grand jury documents Monday, including that Siderio had thrown a gun down about 40 feet (12 meters) before he was shot and that the youth had dropped to the ground, either tripping or obeying a command to get down.
-Krasner said the officer crossed between two parked cars and, from about a half-car length away, fired the fatal shot.
+New details were revealed in the grand jury documents, including that Siderio had thrown a gun down about 40 feet (12 meters) before he was shot and that he had dropped to the ground, either tripping or obeying a command to get down.
+Krasner said the officer crossed between two parked cars and, from about half a car length away, fired the fatal shot from the sidewalk behind the youth.

-Krasner said much of the evidence was based on a video that has not been publicly released.
+Krasner said much of the evidence was based on the video, which has not been publicly released.
+According to grand jury documents, prosecutors created a composite video from two cameras, one that recorded clear visuals of the foot chase and another that recorded a different visual angle but caught sound.

-“It is certain that (Siderio) had stopped running and he was possibly surrendering ... and he was essentially facedown on the sidewalk," Krasner said, saying the youth was in a pushup position looking back toward the officer.
+“It is certain that (Siderio) had stopped running and he was possibly surrendering ... and he was essentially facedown on the sidewalk," Krasner said, saying the youth was in a pushup position looking back toward the officer when he was shot.

-Krasner called the entire foot-chase “tactically unsound" and said the video was “disturbing to watch," though when pressed he refused to characterize the shooting beyond saying it was clear to him there was evidence to support a first-degree murder charge.
+Krasner called the entire foot chase “tactically unsound" and said the video was “disturbing and very difficult to watch."

+There is no indication that race was a factor in the shooting of Siderio, who was white.

 Prosecutors said Monday that almost at the same time the officers turned the red and blue lights on, a shot came through the back passenger window and ricocheted around the car.
 Prosecutors said it was unclear from video whether the boy knew it was a police vehicle when he fired, but the investigation is ongoing.